jae-labs/catv/README.md

 <details>
 <summary>What platforms are supported?</summary>
-Any platform with Go and Ollama (tested on macOS)
+Any platform supported by the Ollama App (tested on macOS)
 </details>

 <details>